 These kinds of changes were unthinkable at the Handover but despite the almost complete lack of legislative reform, they are now regular events.
 What has changed?
 Not just the law but the law’s understanding of our families and society.
 In this new environment, there is no better time for a publication like this to assist the public in keeping up to date.
 This publication will be annually updated and we encourage our readers to come directly to us with suggestions for improvement.
 We will, of course, do our best to keep Duxbury Etc up to date with the ‘revolution’ and firmly hope this will both help to resolve disputes quickly and improve the quality submissions before the courts.

 If you like Duxbury Etc and wish to make a donation to cover the costs of this public interest project, please donate via PayPal.
-Your donations will allow us to do more work.
+Your donations allow us to keep publishing every year.